redundans/insandarmaskinen/wp-content/plugins/wp-members/readme.txt

 See [this page](http://rocketgeek.com/plugins/wp-members/users-guide/shortcodes/) for a list of shortcodes and their description.

-The plugin has 26 filter hooks and 5 action hooks.
+The plugin has 80 filter and action hooks.
 For a list of hooks and a description of their use, see [this page](http://rocketgeek.com/plugins/wp-members/users-guide/filter-hooks/)

-The plugin's premium support site has loads of tips, tricks, and sample code for you to make maximum use out of the plugin.
+The plugin's premium support site has __loads__ of tips, tricks, and sample code for you to make maximum use out of the plugin.
 [Get more information here](http://rocketgeek.com/about/site-membership-subscription/).
+Members of the premium support site also have access to premium add-on modules.

 == Frequently Asked Questions ==